bringauto/fleet-management-http-api/README.md

 - keycloak_public_key_file : path to a public key used to decode JWT tokens (Realm settings -> Keys -> RS256 -> Public key).

+# Development

+Before contributing to the project, make sure you have read the section (testing)[#testing] and (server re-generation)[#server-re-generation].

+Also, see the [docs](docs/development.md) that might contain important notes on how to create and modify API models and controllers.